ETHICAL PRODUCTION - SLOW FASHION - CARBON CONSCIOUS

 We believe that there is no such thing as a "green" product but we can do our part to be as sustainable, transparent and conscious as possible.
 Our designs are striking, investment pieces created with longevity in mind because we encourage you to curate a wardrobe of select, well made pieces you love instead of piles of clothing you will only wear once.

 Take solace in knowing that every single human hand that has created our garments has received adequate healthcare, above living wage and comfortable and safe working conditions.
 There is no discrimination in our workplace.
-Our staff is comprised of 7 people who work reasonable (9-5) hours and enjoy what they do.
+Our staff is comprised of adults who work reasonable (9-5) hours and enjoy what they do.

 Our garments are designed, cut, sewn and finished in our own in-house atelier in Bali.
 We release timeless, trans-seasonal collections on our own schedule, producing limited runs of each item, along with our permanent collection of which many pieces are made to order.
 All of our clothing is sustainably made in small batches to ensure no excess stock ever goes to landfill & we can be conscious with precious resources.